 If you have any questions at this stage, please contact the CASE Education Officer at: case.education.officer@gmail.com

 PLEASE NOTE: This guidance document should be read in conjunction with the CASE Standards for Education.

 2. CASE Position Statements

-Following in-depth review of CASE processes and requirements the following position statements were issued during 2021, 2022 and 2023:
+Following in-depth review of CASE processes and requirements the following position statements were issued: